Eros Ramazzotti

-Ramazzotti first gained international success in 1993, with the release of Tutte storie, which amassed five million album sales and occupied the top five in every country where he had previously released albums.
-This success led to a BMG International record contract in 1994.
-His audience appeal comes from several factors, including his unique voice, which can be described as somewhat nasal but nevertheless forceful and resonant baritone, and his energetic delivery of catchy, melodic tunes which are often passionate mid-tempo autobiographical ballads, with instrumentation that is rich in soft-rock influence.
+Throughout his career, Ramazzotti has been recognized with four Italian, Wind & Music Awards, four World Music Awards, three BMI Latin Awards, a Lo Nuestro Awards and a Premios Ondas Career Award.

 Biography

 Childhood and early beginnings (1963–1981)

 Ramazzotti was born in Cinecittà Est, a suburb of Rome.
 He is the son of Rodolfo Ramazzotti, a construction worker and Raffaela Molina, a housewife.
 His father originated from the province of Viterbo in Lazio and his mother from the province of Vibo Valentia in Calabria.
 He was named after Eros, the Greek god of love.
 He began playing the guitar at age seven.
 As a teenager, he wrote songs with the help of his father who was a music lover and played piano.
 He wanted to attend a musical conservatory but failed the admission examination, and started training in bookkeeping, but dropped out.
 He occasionally appeared as an extra in films while dreaming of having a career as a pop-star.

 In 1981, Ramazzotti took part in a music contest, Voci Nuove di Castrocaro (New Voices of Castrocaro Terme) with the song "Rock 80", which he wrote, performing in front of various record label representatives.
 Although the contest was won by Zucchero and Fiordaliso, Ramazzotti reached the final and received two votes from Roberto Galanti and Baron Lando Lanni, who represented the recently launched Italian Label DDD (Drogueria di Drugolo).
 DDD gave Eros his first contract.
 He moved to Milan with his brother Marco and his mother Raffaella, and they initially lived in the same building as the record label company.